MohitAswani/DataStructuresAndAlgorithms/17_Graphs/3_AdjacencyList.md

 * We use adjacency list to implement graph because adjacency matrix is redundant and takes space for values which are adjacent to it and also those which aren't.

-* On the other hand adjacency list only stores the vertecis connected to another vertex:
+* On the other hand adjacency list only stores the vertices connected to another vertex:

 ![](2021-10-18-19-02-17.png)